AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 3. Site2Cloud
 ---------------
 - **Dynamic routes update for Site2Cloud Connections** adds the capability to auto advertise or remove the remote subnet automatically based on the Up/Down status of the Site2Cloud tunnel.
 To configure dynamic routes for Site2Cloud, go to Multi-Cloud Transit -> List -> Spoke -> Select Spoke Gateway and click "Auto Advertise Spoke S2C CIDRs" to enable dynamic routes.
+For more information, refer to `Auto Advertise Spoke Site2Cloud CIDRs doc <https://docs.aviatrix.com/HowTos/transit_list.html#auto-advertise-spoke-site2cloud-cidrs>`_
 - **Site2Cloud Single Public IP Failover Support** enhances the HA mechanism to use a single public IP address and single tunnel from the remote site (on-prem) point of view.
 To configure Site2Cloud Single Public IP Failover, go to Site2Cloud -> Add New -> Enable HA.
 Check the box to Enable Single IP HA to activate Single Public IP Failover.
 This applies to AWS and Azure only.
+For more information, refer to `Site2Cloud IPSec VPN Instructions <https://docs.aviatrix.com/HowTos/site2cloud.html>`_
 - **Jumbo Frame Support** adds the ability to turn on/off Insane Mode jumbo frame support for the Site2Cloud tunnel between the Aviatrix Transit Gateway and CloudN.
 To enable jumbo frame support, go to Site2Cloud -> Select Site2Cloud connection to CloudN.
 Click Edit and enable jumbo frame support.
+For more information, refer to `Jumbo Frame doc <https://docs.aviatrix.com/HowTos/site2cloud.html#jumbo-frame>`_

 4. Security
 ---------------